icerpc/icerpc-csharp/docs/workflow.md

 Before generating the code coverage report, ensure that you have the [reportgenerator](https://github.com/danielpalme/ReportGenerator) command in your system's PATH.

-You can create the code coverage report using the following comamnd:
+You can create the code coverage report using the following command:

 Linux or macOS